aws-cloudformation/cfn-language-discussion/RFCs/0009-Fn::Map.md

 ```

 #### Logical Id Customization
 * You are required to customize Names (Logical Ids) of Resource and Outputs.
-Specify the key parameter by using Fn::Sub with Index or Value.
+Specify the Key parameter by using Fn::Sub with Index or Value.
 Make sure the resulting Logical Ids are unique within the template and alphanumerical.
 ```yaml
 AWSTemplateFormatVersion: '2010-09-09'
 Description: "EC2 Instances with different AMIs"